For Parents & Guidance Counselors

 How will students with disabilities tell their professors that they are eligible to receive academic accommodations?

-Having met with a member of the DSS staff to discuss accommodations for the current semester’s courses, eligible students will be given a Request for Accommodations letter (RFA).
-It is the student’s responsibility to deliver the RFA to the faculty member in a timely manner and to make arrangements for accommodations (this might include reminding a professor to deliver a test to DSS).
+Having met with a member of the DSS staff to discuss accommodations for the current semester’s courses, eligible student and their professors will receive Request for Accommodation letters electronically via email.
+Professors are asked to reply to the Coordinator as a form of receipt.
+It is the student’s responsibility to make arrangements for accommodations (this might include reminding a professor to deliver a test to DSS).
 Instructors are not expected to provide accommodations “on demand” or “after the fact.”

 Students’ disability information is confidential and should never be discussed or referred to in front of classmates or other individuals.
 To preserve students’ rights to privacy and to indicate a willingness to provide accommodations, instructors may include a statement on each course syllabus such as: